vhscom/after-dark/docs/content/_index.md

     <path d="M20 24 L12 16 2 26 2 2 30 2 30 24 M16 20 L22 14 30 22 30 30 2 30 2 24" />
     <circle cx="10" cy="9" r="3" />
   </svg>
-  <h2>Unreal Graphics</h2>
+  <h2>Advanced Grahpics</h2>
-  <p>Create lazy-loading responsive images and galleries with low-quality image placeholders and special effects without even touching an image editor.</p>
+  <p>Add a spash of color with your favorite high-res images, responsively using advanced performance techniques and visual effects without touching an image editor.</p>
   <nav><p>
     <a href="/shortcode/figure/">Figures</a> |
     <a href="/feature/post-images/">Post Images</a> |